ringcentral/engage-voice-api-docs/docs/basics/uris.md

 There are two types or networking protocols typically available in REST: HTTP and HTTPS.
 Note that for security reasons, connection is allowed using only HTTPS protocol to the default HTTPS port 443, so the port can be omitted in the URI.

 ### Current Host
-Engage Voice is using a new host server, and is accessible on `https://engage.ringcentral.com`.
+RingCX is using the host server, and is accessible on `https://engage.ringcentral.com`.

 * Authentication path
   `/api/auth/login`